 The United States Rubber Company originally made Keds.
 This vintage advertisement of the United States Rubber Export Company offered many products to Latin American buyers: not only the familiar high-top KEDS sneakers (called "botinas," which translates into English as "ankle boots"), but also tires, rubber hose, and V-belts.

-Later on, United States Rubber changed their name to Uniroyal.
+Later on, United States Rubber Company changed their name to Uniroyal.
 Eventually, Stride Rite took over the Keds product line.

-The tire brands Goodrich and Uniroyal are now brand names of the famous French tire maker Michelin.
+The tire brands BFGoodrich and Uniroyal are now brand names of the famous French tire maker Michelin.
 The closest thing Michelin has to sneakers is their tire-carcass mascot, Bibendum (better known as "The Michelin Man" or "Mr. Bib").